-- Reduced the size and overall mass of the building by opening up the center courtyard. - Addition of additional off-street parking to 8 spaces, including one unmarked delivery space.
-With 4 available on-street parking spaces abutting the property the total spaces is 12. - Reduce lot coverage reduced slightly from 39% to 38%. - Increased front window percentage. - Revised landscaping due to increased off-street parking areas
+- Reduced the size and overall mass of the building by opening the center courtyard.
+This would have the effect of increasing the setback to the east side of the building in that location. - Added additional off-street parking to 8 spaces to the maximum number of spaces allowed by the code, including one delivery parking space.
+With 4 available on-street parking spaces abutting the property the total spaces is available is twelve (12). - Reduced lot coverage reduced slightly from 39% to 38%. - Increased front window percentage to sixty percent. - Revised landscaping due to increased off-street parking areas.